dnsimple/dnsimple-support/content/articles/google-identity-provider.md

 ---
+meta: How to use Google to create and log in to accounts.
 title: Google as an Identity Provider
 excerpt: How to use Google to create and log in to accounts.
 categories: